fastify/fastify-http-proxy/README.md

 `@fastify/http-proxy` is built on top of [`@fastify/reply-from`](https://npm.im/@fastify/reply-from), which enables single route proxying.

-This plugin can be used in a variety of circumstances, for example if you have to proxy an internal domain to an external domain (useful to avoid CORS problems) or to implement your own API gateway for a microservices architecture.
+This plugin can be used in a variety of circumstances, for example, if you have to proxy an internal domain to an external domain (useful to avoid CORS problems) or to implement your own API gateway for a microservices architecture.

 ## Requirements